 Right now massage therapies and treatments are not covered by Medicare.
 But there are insurance sources that do cover massage therapies and treatment but they vary from state to state.
 They are;

 - Major medical plans (Blue Cross, Blue Shield, Cigna, United, Aetna, etc.)

 - Workers compensation insurance

-It is also essential to understand that just knowing the name of the insurance provider is not enough.
-A therapist must also need to know the insurance plan and the therapies that the plan covers and determine what vendor the client uses for their insurance service.
-Before the treatment is started, it is vital to confirm the details with the insurance provider.
+It is also essential to understand that just knowing the insurance provider’s name is not enough.
+A therapist must also know the insurance plan and the therapies it covers and determine what vendor the client uses for their insurance service.
+Before starting the treatment, confirming the details with the insurance provider is vital.
 You can directly contact the insurance provider via the contact number provided by the patient medical card and the policy information.